microp11/iridiumlive/README.md

 The following has been tested on RPi 400 with https://sourceforge.net/projects/dragonos-pi64/
 Currently DragonOs contains gnuradio 3.8+
-As such use the following to have your gr-iridium aligned with these versions.
+Use the following to have your gr-iridium aligned with these versions:

 ```
 git clone -b maint-3.8 https://github.com/muccc/gr-iridium.git